Monika Ehnman

 About me

-I am Team leader for the Sarcoma Tumor Microenvironment Team at BioClinicum.
-Our main interest is to characterize how tumor cells make use of, and reprogram, normal host cells to participate in sarcoma progression.
+• The sarcoma tumor microenvironment (TME) team focuses on understanding how malignant and non-malignant cells are affected and educated by each other during sarcoma progression in children and adults.
+As a team leader, my current interest is to characterize how tumor cells make use of, and reprogram, normal host cells to participate in sarcoma progression.
 Cellular crosstalk between different cell types is essential both during tumor initiation and metastasis.
 In summary, we hope to identify novel biomarkers and therapeutic approaches with principally different modes of action compared to the aggressive multimodal treatments of today.

 Research background